Articles

 by .
 March 30th, 2020

 I notice that SEO (Search Engine Optimization consultants) get plenty of pushback from web designers, web developers, and copywriters whenever they collaborate on a project.
-And to a large extent, I understand why this disconnect usually occurs, which generally starts at the beginning stages of the design process.
+To a large extent, I understand why this disconnect usually occurs, which generally starts at the beginning stages of the design process.
 It usually happens like this: the designer gets excited about laying out the creative elements of a website, the developer wants to return to his cave so he can diligently code on the back end, and the copywriter retreats to somewhere peaceful and serene to write immaculate content.
 Enter…the wet blanket SEO, which serves as an annoying reminder that no matter how excellent the design, functionality, and copy of a website is, the website is nothing unless it has keywords, keywords, keywords, and more keywords so it can be indexed and ranked by search engines A, B, C, and D.

 Fortunately, it doesn’t have to be a zero-sum situation for all parties.
 With proper planning, optimizations can be implemented to help a site rank high in the search results without compromising the aesthetics and functionality of the site.
 Below are a few essential SEO concerns and pointers to be aware of before the design process begins: